baozi-technology/baozi-web/content/16-11-2019/index.md

 While the FSF likes to say that Free Software means Free as in Freedom, not Free as in free beer, in practice, it is really more difficult to make money with it than with  proprietary softwares.
 In fact, at the very beginning of the movement, [the two meanings of "free" were not explicitely distinguished](https://www.gnu.org/gnu/why-programs-should-be-shared.html).

-I am under the impression that [Stallman doesn't take business issues seriously enough](https://www.gnu.org/gnu/thegnuproject.html).
-He insisted later in the same conference that ["The price is a minor detail, I care about Freedom"](https://youtu.be/n9YDz-Iwgyw?t=341).
+I am under the impression that Stallman doesn't take business issues seriously enough, as he insisted later in the same conference that ["The price is a minor detail, I care about Freedom"](https://youtu.be/n9YDz-Iwgyw?t=341).

 Free Software makes it hard to _enforce_ payment to buy the software.
 We will see later why.

 Enforcing payment is in no way unethical in my world.
 Softwares take many smart people a large amount of time.
 Besides from developers, a great software needs designers, managers, sales team, lawyers, and other experts (doctors if it is for a healthcare software for example).
-Free Software advocates often ignore that they need all these other people, which is why many free softwares have crappy UI.
+Free Software advocates often ignore that they need all these other people, which is why many free softwares have lower UX.

 If ALL softwares were free, it would for sure change the game, but for the greater good:
 - developers will not have to work on crappy proprietary code that will be thrown away in 2 months.
 Concurrent companies will be encouraged to put together their effort in contributing to the same source code.
 As a result, we save both money and time, and the users will have access to more unified solutions, less systems to interoperate with.
-- developers will not face job offers that include making malicious softwares to spy on people, because with users able to see the code, it will be unattrative business-wise to engage in such practice.
 - users will have control, they will _really_ know what they use.

 Things go well if ALL softwares are free.
 But if even one single entity in the market has the right to make proprietary softwares, it becomes unfair.